zense/IIITB-StudentKit/docs/clubs.md

 ## Aikyam

-Aikyam is the social wing of IIITB that was started in 2008 by the students of IIITB.
+Aikyam is the social wing of IIIT Bangalore that was started in 2008 by the students of IIIT Bangalore.
 It is an initiative taken to help the poor and the needy and understand our <strong>social responsibility</strong>.

 What we do as part of Aikyam is, plan ‘Aikyam Trips’ to visit orphanages occasionally and spend our day with the children there.
 We usually collect funds from the students in college before any trip.
 We buy the necessary items for the children there and also give the funds collected to the orphanage.
 We generally visit the ‘<a href="http://www.desiresociety.org/" target="_blank">Desire Society</a>’ - which is a home for HIV affected kids (aged between 3-15) and ‘Swanthana’ - which is a home for mentally and physically challenged girls.
 Apart from this, frequently we collect articles like clothes, food and books from the students and donate them to the needy.
 For example, <a href="https://www.facebook.com/permalink.php?story_fbid=1165116266895953&id=130926363648287" target="_blank">last year on Eid</a>, we collected these articles and donated them to the <a href="http://goonj.org/page_id=22873/" target="_blank">Goonj society</a>.
 Also, we conduct activities in college to spread social awareness among the students.
 For example, we started two initiatives last year - <a href="https://www.youtube.com/watch?v=ocJbYOnic60&feature=youtu.be" target="_blank">The Little Things and <a href="https://www.facebook.com/pg/Aikyam-130926363648287/photos/?tab=album&album_id=1170969112977335" target="_blank">The Tiny Tales</a>.
 The Little Things is an initiative where the students make a short video to convey their concern to protect the environment or to support a social cause.
 The Tiny Tales is another such event where the students write a line or two on what they think they can do for the society.
 And we organise events to raise funds for donation.
 One such event is putting up a lemonade stall or pani puri stall during the college fest.
 We also help in organising blood donation camps at our college.